capsule-org/alchemy-aa-capsule-pregen-example/README.md

 # Alchemy AA + Capsule PreGen Example

-This example demonstrates how to create and use Capsule's PreGen wallet on a server with Alchemy's AA libraries.
+This example demonstrates how to create and use Capsule's Pregenerated wallets on a server with Alchemy's AA libraries.

 ## Overview